What is social proof in marketing?

 7. Combining social proof techniques

 These social proof tactics do not need to be used in isolation.
-By understanding which will be most important to your customers at each point of the buying journey, they can be combined to great effect.
+By understanding which are most important to your customers at each point of the buying journey, they can be combined to great effect.

 EXAMPLES: This example from Matalan shows how social proof messaging can show complimentary messages to customers.
 In this example, ratings with trending messages are used in tandem.